flyingangel/sshi/README.md

-# ssh-gui
+# sshi
-A ssh client helper
+A ssh client helper.
+Display list of hosts to connect.